 So you’ve decided to use cloth diapers.
 Welcome to the club!
-You’ve picked up some beautiful fluff (AKA cloth diapers) for your little one’s tushie, and now you’re faced with decisions about which inserts, doublers, or liners you should choose.
+You’ve picked up some lovely diapers for your little one’s tushie, and now you’re faced with decisions about which inserts, doublers, or liners you should choose.
 Wait, what?
-These terms and all the options can be very confusing for new cloth diapering mamas so I’ve put together a quick primer to help you out.
+These terms and all the options can be very confusing for new cloth diapering mamas so I’ve put together this quick primer to help you out.

-- Flat – One large square of fabric that you fold into a pad shape before stuffing the diaper
+- Flat – A large square of fabric that you fold into a pad shape before stuffing the diaper

 - Prefold – A flat diaper that has been prefolded and sewn into shape; used on its own or as an insert